In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 London is renowned for its top-end shops and boutiques, so why not go on a window-shopping tour and see how the other half live:

-- Oxford Street, over one and a half miles of shops, restaurants and bars this is the world in one place.
+- Over one and a half miles of shops, restaurants, and bars, Oxford Street is the world in one place.

-- Bond Street and Mayfair, this will definitely be a window shopping experience and hopefully a bit of celebrity spotting too!
+- Bond Street and Mayfair, this will be a window-shopping experience and hopefully a bit of celebrity spotting too!

-- Regent Street billed as the best shopping and lifestyle destination in the west end.
+- Regent Street is the best shopping and lifestyle destination in the west end.
 We’ll be downloading the walking tour app to make the most of our visit.

 7. Visit Free Events

-The itinerary of events changes daily so you’re never far away from a free event.
+The itinerary of events changes almost daily, so you’re never far away from a free event.
 The best resources to find out what’s happening when you’re in London are:

 TimeOut is probably the first place you should look for up-to-date events in London